 - 1. Effect: The visual impression desired from screening and landscaping. - 2.
-Large trees: Deciduous shade trees such as Sugar Maple, Pin Oak, London Plane, or Linden, and conifers as White Pine, Austrian Pine, or Canadian Hemlock.
+Large trees: Deciduous shade trees such as sugar maple, pin oak, london plane, or linden, and conifers such as white pine, austrian pine, or canadian hemlock.
 Three-quarters (3⁄4) of the required large trees shall be at least two-and-one-half to three inches (21⁄2"-3") in caliper at the time of planting and one-quarter (1⁄4) shall be at least four to four-and-one-half inches (4"-41⁄2") in caliper at the time of planting. - 3.
-Flowering trees: Trees such as Dogwood, Redbud, or Crabapple. - 4.
+Flowering trees: Trees such as dogwood, redbud, or crabapple. - 4.
 Ground cover: A medium used in a confined area to check or prohibit the growth of undesirable plant materials.
-Ground cover may consist of plants such as Pachysandra and Myrtle or of materials such as white gravel, brick, or stone paving, in combination with live planting materials. - 5.
-Hedge: A hedge shall provide complete visual screening and consist of evergreens at least four (4) feet in height at the time of planting and it shall be maintained at a height of at least six (6) feet. - 6.
+Ground cover may consist of plants such as pachysandra and myrtle or of materials such as white gravel, brick, or stone paving, in combination with live planting materials. - 5.
+Planting materials with Low Growth Habits: Low growing evergreen shrubs such as junipers and shrubs such as goldmound spirea; seasonal plants such as lilies or hastas; and ornamental grasses. - 6.
+Hedge: A hedge shall provide complete visual screening and consist of evergreens at least four (4) feet in height at the time of planting and it shall be maintained at a height of at least six (6) feet. - 7.
 Screening fence, or screening wall: These are devices for complete visual screening.
-They shall be at least six (6) feet in height and three-quarters (3/4) solid. - 7.
-Partial visual screening: A type of screening through that the screened object is partially visible. - 8.
-Complete visual screening: A type of screening that affords a year-round effect and through that the screened object is obscured. - 9.
+They shall be at least six (6) feet in height and three-quarters (3/4) solid. - 8.
+Partial visual screening: A type of screening through that the screened object is partially visible. - 9.
+Complete visual screening: A type of screening that affords a year-round effect and through that the screened object is obscured. - 10.
 Landscaped: The term landscaped or landscaping shall mean that an area be at least covered with grass or ground cover.
 Any additional planting is either specifically required by the ordinance or left to the discretion of the property owner.